Roots of Unity Filter Part 3 - Roots of Unity Filter

 Final Notes

 Roots of unity filter is a super useful technique on some problems, but it can involve a lot of calculations and is not applicable to everything.
 For our guiding problem, we were fortunate enough to have all of our complex roots of unities dissipate nicely, which is something that you will frequently see for math competition problems that use roots of unity filter.
 Roots of unity filter can also be especially powerful when combined with generating functions.
-I might write an article on generating functions later, so stay tuned for that!

 Generally, most problems will use the 4th roots of unity, which makes it incredibly convenient since all of the roots of unities are either entirely imaginary or entirely real.
 For less convenient problems, a calculator or some other clever insight may be necessary to evaluate the result.